-- A. The amil believes the church began with Adam or Abraham, and that the New Testament phase of the church which began on the Cross or the Day of Pentecost is a continuation and enlargement of spiritual Israel.
+The amil believes the church began with Adam or Abraham, and that the New Testament phase of the church had its foundation at the Cross.
+The Day of Pentecost is merely a continuation and enlargement of spiritual Israel.
 The church was in seed form in the Old Testament and found its ultimate completion after the death, resurrection and ascension of Christ.
-Therefore they often refer to the Old Testament and New Testament phases of the church. - B. Definition of church: An amil takes a broad theological definition of "church" and refers it to salvation of all of God's elect in every age or dispensation.
+They therefore often refer to the Old Testament and New Testament phases of the church.

+Definition of Church: An amil takes a broad theological definition of "church" and refers it to salvation of all of God's elect in every age or dispensation.
 The invisible church is the community of the whole number of the elect that have been, are being and shall be gathered into one body.
 The church is the effectually called of all ages.
-NOTE: An amil stresses the unity and similarities of all saints of all ages but does see some distinctions. - C. Church is stated to be in the Old Testament.
-The New Testament declares that the church was in the Old Testament (Acts 7:38).
-This should be translated, "This is the one who was in the church in the wilderness."
-Israel was not just a political entity, but a separated group, a chosen people, a called out congregation. - D. The Greek Old Testament used the word "church." - 1.
-In the Septuagint (LXX), the Hebrew word for "congregation" (kahal) is translated ekklesia (church) about 86 times.
-The early church read the
+An amil stresses the unity and similarities of all saints of all ages but does see some distinctions.

+Church is Stated to be in the Old Testament: The New Testament declares that the church was in the Old Testament (Acts 7:38).
+This should be translated, "This is the one who was in the church in the wilderness . . ."
+Israel was not just a political entity but also a separated group, a chosen people, a called out congregation.

-Greek Bible and would immediately see the church was in the Old Testament.
+The Greek Old Testament Used the Word "Church": In the Septuagint (LXX), the Hebrew word for "congregation" translated ekklesia (church) about 86 times.
+The early church read Greek Bible and would immediately see the church was in the Old Testament.

-- 2. The author of Hebrews translates "congregation" (kahal), with the word church (ekklesia).
-"In the midst of the church I will sing Thy praise" (Heb.
+The author of the epistle to the Hebrews translates "congregation" kahal_with the word church (ekklesia), "in the midst of the church I will sing Thy praise" (Heb.
 2:12 quoting Psa.
+22:22).

-22:22). - E. The Apostle Paul taught the church was in the Old Testament. - 1.
-The mystery in the Old Testament was not that the church would come into existence but that Jews and Gentiles would be fellow-heirs, fellow-members and fellow-partakers of the church, Christ's body. - 2.
+The Apostle Paul Taught the Church Was in the Old Testament

+The mystery in the Old Testament was not that the church would come into existence but that Jews and Gentiles would be fellow-heirs, fellow-members and fellow-partakers of the church, Christ's body.
 Jews always thought themselves superior to Gentiles.
-Eph.
-3:5 states this mystery about Christ (and the church) in other generations "was not made known to the sons of men, as it has now been revealed to His holy apostles and prophets in the Spirit."
-The "as" qualifies the statement so as to say the truth of the church was partially revealed in the Old Testament. - F. Truths of the church were known in the Old Testament - 1.
-The Jews knew the full salvation in Christ was not for them but for the day of the gospel (1 Pet.
+Ephesians 3:5 states this mystery about Christ (and the church) in other generations "was not made known to the sons of men, as it has now been revealed to

+His holy apostles and prophets in the Spirit."
+The as qualifies the statement so as to say the truth of the church was partially revealed in the Old Testament.

+Truths of the Church Were Known in the Old Testament: The Jews knew the full salvation in Christ was not for them but for the day of the gospel (1 Pet.
 1:19-22).
-They understood something about the salvation we now enjoy since Christ has come before the church came into existence in its New Testament form. - 2.
+They understood something about the salvation we now enjoy since Christ has come before the church came into existence in its New Testament form.

 The Old Testament saints had the gospel preached to them (Gal.
 3:8).
-The gospel preached was not the full gospel of today, but there was truth about Christ and man's need to respond by faith to Him. - 3.
-Moses knew about Christ (John 5:46-47). - 4.
-There is one flock of elect people (John 10:16); therefore there can only be one church for all ages. - 5.
-The Gospel Days of the church were foreknown by the prophets (Acts 3:24). - G. The church was in existence before Pentecost.
-There are two mentions of the church which occur before the Day of Pentecost (Matt.
-18:17; 16:18).
+The gospel preached was not the full gospel of today but there was truth about Christ and man's need to respond by faith to Him.

+Moses knew about Christ (John 5:46-47).

+There is one flock of elect people (John 10:16); therefore there can only be one church for all ages.
+The Gospel Days of the church were foreknown by the prophets (Acts 3:24).

+The Church Was in Existence Before Pentecost: There are two mentions of the church, which occur before the Day of Pentecost (Matt.
+18:17).
 Therefore, the church was in existence before Pentecost.

-IV.
-DISPENSATIONAL-PREMILLENNIAL CONCEPT OF THE CHURCH
+DISPENSATIONAL PREMILLENNIAL CONCEPT OF THE CHURCH